pjtunstall/brainfuck/README.md

 ## Context

-This is an exercise from my early days of learning Go, included here for fun, along with some extra tests and error handling.
+This is an exercise from my early days of learning Go, included here for fun, along with some extra error handling, tests, and a timeout option.

 Brainfuck captured by imagination when I first encountered it in the final exam of our 4-week intensive intro to Go.
 With 6 minutes to spare, I didn't manage to write an interpreter during the exam, but the concept made me laugh, so I couldn't resist figuring it out afterwards.